 Leonard and Dorellen Haas International Study (0035)

 An eligible student must be a continuing undergraduate or graduate student with a total GPA of at least 3.00 to apply.
 No lower GPA's will be considered.
-He/she must have at least two semesters, high academic achievement, and financial need.
+He/she must have at least one semester and high academic achievement.
 The availability to make public presentations based on a study experience is also required.

 Leonard C. Haas was the third leader to be president and first to be chancellor of the school which now is known as the University of Wisconsin-Eau Claire.
 In 1935 he earned his degree from the same institution which then was called the Eau Claire State Teachers College.
 While teaching history at Wausau Senior High School he met Dorellen Lambert.
 They were married in 1941 and moved to Eau Claire where Leonard taught history.

 During the next 18 years Dr. Haas earned a master's degree from the University of Wisconsin-Madison and a doctorate from the University of Minnesota-Minneapolis.
 He held administrative position such as registrar and dean of instruction and served in leadership roles in both the university and community.